 When I am about to make a decision, especially a ‘minor’ one like should I go and see this person, or should I do this or that activity, or should I apply for this or that job, or even whether I should buy this or that, the thought comes to mind ‘should I ask God?’
-But I have a bad habit of brushing aside the thought.
+But I have made it a habit of brushing aside it aside.
 More often than not I solely tend to ask God for guidance on more of the... ‘bigger’ things in life.
 But that is not how it should be.

 “It happened after this that David enquired of the Lord, saying, “Shall I go up to any of the cities of Judah?”